umee-network/umee/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!-- < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < ☺
-v                     ✰  Thanks for opening an issue! ✰                      v v       Before smashing the submit button please review the template.        v v       Also, please also ensure that this is not a duplicate issue :)       v ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->
+v Thanks for opening an issue! v v Before smashing the submit button please review the template. v Also, please also ensure that this is not a duplicate issue :)
+☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

 ## Summary of Bug

-A clear and concise description of what the :ladybug: is.
+A clear and concise description of what the 🐞 is.

 ## Version